xcore/sw_foc_motor_control/doc/sw-guide/qei.rst

   #include "qei_client.h"

-  { unsigned, unsigned, unsigned } get_qei_data( chanend c_qei );
+  void foc_qei_get_parameters( QEI_PARAM_TYP &qei_param_s,	streaming chanend c_qei	);

-The three values are the speed, position and valid state.
-The position value is returned as a count from the index zero position and speed is returned in revolutions per minute (RPM).
+The parameters are angular_velocity, angular_position, revolution_count and error_status.
+The position value is returned as a count from the 'index equals zero' position (once it has been detected) and velocity is returned in revolutions per minute (RPM).

-The third value indicates whether the QEI interface has received an index signal and therefore that the position is valid.
+The error_status indicates whether the QEI parameters are valid.